syvwlch/Metroscope/README.md

 This started out as a rough little script, but it shows enough promise that I decided to make a repository and apply some discipline.

+Metroscope.py is the module, which is imported into the actual analysis scripts.

 Currently the only dependency is on Allison Parrish's excellent interface to CMU's dictionary of pronunciations, but that is likely to change.

 https://github.com/aparrish/pronouncingpy